Donald Trump On Democrats: ‘Frankly, These People Are Crazy’

 But, according to the president, Democrats are “crazy.”

 “Look we’ve all seen it, we all seen what’s going on.
-There was no compromise,” Trump said of the phone call with Ukrainian president.
+There was no compromise,” Trump said of the phone call with the Ukraine president.

 “Frankly, these people are crazy.
 They’re crazy.
 I shouldn’t say it because we’re all the same but they are crazy.”